Skip to content

 • Architecture: Separation of concerns, design patterns, scalability

-• Security: Data validation, vulnerability prevention
+• Security: Input validation, sensitive data handling, injection prevention

 • Performance: Optimization opportunities, resource usage